William Regal: Personal life

 In 2003, Matthews was misdiagnosed with what was later found to be a heart defect that was causing the right side of his heart to beat out of sequence with the left, allowing large volumes of fluid to build in his body.
 After undergoing specialist treatment which involved stopping his heart and months of anti-blood clot treatments, he returned to wrestling in April 2004.
-During his illness and recovery, he gained and then lost 40 pounds of fat.
+During his illness and recovery, he gained and then lost 40 lbs of fat.